HackingTheMachine/hackingthemachine/README.md

 ### Hi there 👋

-Hi, I'm Michele, a python and C++ developer and ux designer felt in love with the open source way of life,
+Hi, I'm Michele, a python and C++ developer and ux designer felt in love with the open source way of life

 ### Languages i know
 [![My Skills](https://skillicons.dev/icons?i=python,cpp,bash,md)](https://skillicons.dev)